dhaval201279/dhaval-shah.com/content/services.md

 My role isn’t to validate decisions that have already been made.
 It’s to help companies make **better technical decisions before they become expensive problems**.

+# Let’s Talk
+I only take on a small number of consulting engagements at a time so I can stay closely involved with the teams I work with.

+If you’re dealing with technology challenges — scaling issues, architecture decisions, rising cloud costs, or just want an experienced second opinion — feel free to reach out.

+Share a bit about what you’re building and where you’re running into challenges.
+If it sounds like something I can genuinely help with, we can set up a conversation and take it from there.

+And if I’m not the right fit, I’ll tell you that upfront.